vmendis/VagrantAlpineApacheDocker/README.md

 2. Tidy up Vagrant enviornment

-$ vagrant global-status     // look for the id of the virtual box.
-Your output will be different to mine
+$ vagrant global-status     // look for the id of the virtual box. <br>

-id       name    provider   state    direcory d21c245  default virtualbox running /Users/virantha/BPTest-July-2018-Fixing-README/VagrantAlpineApacheDocker-master <br />

 $ vagrant destroy d21c245       // destroy the virtualbox  <br />